 Online Archive of California..."brings together historical materials from a variety of California institutions..." including images, documents, letters, oral histories, and specific guides to research.
 Searchable.
 From the California Digital Library.

 San Francisco, 1897-1916 contains almost 30 run-time .AVI movies produced by the American Mutoscope and Biograph Company between 1897 and 1916.
 Included are shorts of various scenes of the city before and after the Great Earthquake and Fire of 1906, rescue and evacuation efforts, and films of the city hosting the Panama-Pacific Exposition.

-USC Digital Archive "provides access to over 100,000 photographs, maps, manuscripts, records, texts and sound recordings owned by USC and collaborating institutions."
+USC Digital Collections "provides access to over 100,000 photographs, maps, manuscripts, records, texts and sound recordings owned by USC and collaborating institutions."
 Primarily focused on California and the West coast.